JakobFehle/Lexicon-based-SentA-German/README.md

 </ul>

 Please cite this repository and the paper as:

 Fehle, J., Schmidt, T. & Wolff, C. (2021).
 Lexicon-based Sentiment Analysis in German: Systematic Evaluation of Resources and Preprocessing Techniques.
-In Proceedings of KONVENS 2021 (pp. 86-103).
+In <i>Proceedings of KONVENS 2021</i> (pp. 86-103).
 Düsseldorf, Germany. <a href="https://konvens2021.phil.hhu.de/wp-content/uploads/2021/09/2021.KONVENS-1.8.pdf">[pdf]</a>

 We are currently in the process of preparing the material, so come back later!